Breakout Session Presenters

 Erich works at Harvard University as a Digital Accessibility Consultant, where he helps ensure Harvard websites are inclusive and can be accessed by people of all abilities.
 He is an avid runner and triathlete, and has completed 20 marathons and 3 Ironman races, including the 2018 Ironman World Championships in Kona, Hawaii.
 He has been keeping active during COVID-19 by participating in online virtual running events.
 He lives in Littleton, MA with his wife Lisa and daughters Ellie (14) and Grace (11).

 Director, Workforce Programs, Spaulding Rehabilitation Network

-Colleen Moran serves as the Director of Workforce Programs at Spaulding Rehabilitation Network (SRN), part of the postacute care services division of Partners HealthCare.
+Colleen Moran serves as the Director of Workforce and Inclusion Programs at Spaulding Rehabilitation Network (SRN), part of the post-acute care services division of Mass General Brigham.
 SRN provides a spectrum of post-acute care including rehabilitation hospitals, long term care, skilled nursing facilities and multiple outpatient centers.
-Colleen also works with Partners HealthCare Talent Management in the areas of diversity & inclusion and university relations.
+Colleen also works with Mass General Brigham Talent Acquisition in the areas of diversity, inclusion and community outreach.

 Rehabilitation Teacher, Massachusetts Commission for the Blind (MCB)

 Billy O’Neill is currently the a rehabilitation teacher with MCB's Western MA region.
 Up until June, he was the MCB Transition Counselor for Western MA, and the greater Worcester area.
 Billy has worked for MCB since January 2013, after having received his bachelor’s degree in Human Services and M.A. in Rehabilitation Counseling at Assumption College.